LaueG-Neutron/LaueG/Develop/_Release/Source/README.md

 I zipped the files/folders and removed the originals

-The last few years of source code

-Made by zipping the folder C:\DevApps\LaueG\_Release\Source\ in the Developer version of LaueG

-The archive contents are for the folder C:\DevApps\LaueG\_Release\Source

-The setup for the Developer version of LaueG

-The zip files also contains the BuildFiles\ subfolder used in the creation of installation executables
+The BuildFiles\ subfolder is used in the creation of installation executables

 Folder Contents of Source\BuildFiles\*.7z files: